mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 # we paste it back on the terminal
 # Now, in GDrive, we should see version files

-# If we do dvc puc´sh,
+# If we do dvc push,
 # it pushes to the default remote,
 # which is usually the local remote!
 dvc push